 Wasters, or ceramic products damaged during the firing process and therefore discarded as waste near the original kilns.
 Excavations by the Ottoman Imperial Museum in 1906 and 1908, by chance conducted near the thirteenth-century kilns, most likely exposed the buried wasters.

-Ceramic; fritware, painted in luster on a transparent glaze with touches of cobalt blue
+Ceramic; fritware, painted in luster on a transparent glaze with touches of cobalt blue under the glaze

 This item is not on view

 Gift of Mr. and Mrs. Carl L. Selden

 You may download and use Brooklyn Museum images of this three-dimensional work in accordance with a Creative Commons license

 .
 Fair use, as understood under the United States Copyright Act, may also apply.

 Please include caption information from this page and credit the Brooklyn Museum.
 If you need a high resolution file, please fill out our online application form